Chronic Obstructive Pulmonary Disease, otherwise known as COPD, is one of the most common lung diseases experienced today.

 - Activity and Energy Level

-When you’re going through the application process, the company will require you to take the medical exam.
-The results of the exam are going to impact your chances of being approved for the plan and how expensive your policy is going to be.
-The better your results from the exam, the lower your insurance premiums are going to be.
+When completing the application process, the company will require you to take the medical exam.
+The results of the exam will impact your chances of being approved for the plan and how expensive your policy will be.

 Every insurance company has different stances on COPD applicants.
-Some companies are going to give you expensive rates because of your health conditions.
+Some companies will give you expensive rates because of your health conditions.
 Other companies have more experience working with high-risk clients and they will offer you affordable insurance protection.
-Let one of our independent insurance agents connect you with one of those companies and help you find the perfect plan for you and your loved ones.
-If you have any questions about applying for life insurance with COPD or the options available to you, please contact one of our brokers.
-We would be happy to answer those questions for you.

-No matter what your rating or your health classification is we can help you get qualified for a cost-effective, beneficial life insurance policy.
+No matter what your rating or your health classification is, we can help you get qualified for a cost-effective, beneficial life insurance policy.
 Even if you are looking for end of life insurance coverage, we can help.
-Contact us today for personalized rate quote and policy information at 888-552-6159 or fill out the quote request form on this page.